Aisam-ul-Haq Qureshi: 2011: Year end No. 9 and first Masters 1000 title

-2012
+2012: Multiple major semifinals and Paris masters final

 In 2012, Aisam played with Curaçaoan Jean-Julien Rojer.
-They were seeded eighth at the 2012 Australian Open, but only made it to the third round.
+They were seeded eighth at the 2012 Australian Open but only made it to the third round.

 In May 2012, Aisam and Jean-Julien Rojer won the Estoril Open Tennis Tournament Doubles title.
 After winning the Estoril Open, Aisam and Rojer went to Madrid unseeded.
-They caused an upset by defeating the Bryan Brothers to make it to the quarter-finals, but then lost to Bopanna and Bhupathi who were seeded seventh.
+They caused an upset by defeating the Bryan Brothers to make it to the quarter-finals but then lost to Bopanna and Bhupathi who were seeded seventh.

-They went as tenth seeds to Roland Garros, breezed through to quarter-finals and then beat favourites third seeded Llodra Zimonjic, but lost in the semi-finals to the Bryan brothers.
+They went as tenth seeds to Roland Garros, breezed through to the quarter-finals, and then beat favorites third-seeded Llodra Zimonjic, but lost in the semi-finals to the Bryan brothers.

 Aisam-ul-Haq defended his Gerry Weber Open men's doubles title with Dutch partner Jean-Julien Rojer, defeating Conrad Huey (Philippines) and Scott Lipsky of the US, 6–4, 6–3.
 In the semi-finals, the top seeds defeated Poland's Łukasz Kubot and Russia's Mikhail Youzhny 6–2, 6–4.

 "Many people thought that my win was a fluke last year.
 It's all come together and I’m very excited because it has just reaffirmed our confidence.
 Switching from clay to grass was difficult and I was feeling the pressure but we did well", the Express Tribune quoted him as saying.

 "This win proves that I’m good enough.
-Both Rojer and I have continued the momentum we started in Estoril, then to the French open and now in Halle.
+Both Rojer and I have continued the momentum we started in Estoril, then to the French Open, and now in Halle.
 I’m sure I’ll be able to improve my rankings by the time the US Open starts", he said.

 Qureshi and Rojer played the UNICEF Open and the second seeds lost in quarter-finals.

 Qureshi and Rojer were seeded eighth at Wimbledon.
 They won the first round against Wild Cards and passed over Qualifiers Bobby Reynolds and Izak van der Merwe but after having an easy draw they lost in the third round to eventual winners Jonathan Marray and Frederik Nielsen, 6–7(5), 6–7(4), 7–6(4), 7–5, 5–7.

 On 4 November, Qureshi and his partner Rojer were defeated by Indian duo Mahesh Bhupathi and Rohan Bopanna at the Paris Masters.

-2013
+2013: World No. 8 and Monte Carlo title

-In 2013, Aisam ul Haq won the doubles titles with Netherlands partner Jean-Julien Rojer at the Sony Open in Miami, Florida and the Stockholm Open in Stockholm, Sweden.
+In 2013, Aisam ul Haq won the doubles titles with Netherlands partner Jean-Julien Rojer at the Sony Open in Miami, Florida, and the Stockholm Open in Stockholm, Sweden.
 Partnering with Rojer, Aisam also reached the Men's Doubles Quarterfinals at the U.S. Open.

 In singles, Aisam ul Haq won two total matches while playing for the Pakistani Davis Cup team.
 He defeated Daniel King-Turner of New Zealand 6–2, 3–6, 3–0 (RET) and Dineshkanthan Thangarajah of Sri Lanka 6–2, 3–6, 6–3, 6–3.